Frequently Asked Questions

 When do I have to register by?

 It is important that you register your attendance for your designated ceremony via NOVA by the deadline.
 You’ll be sent a link, so keep an eye on your university email account.
 Unfortunately, if you miss that deadline we will not be able to accommodate any changes to your registration including your name, your correspondence address or the way you would like to receive your certificate.
-The deadline to register on NOVA for the November 2019 graduation is 8 November 2019.

 Please note that all possibly eligible students will receive an email link to register for the graduation ceremony, so before registering your attendance it is very important that you have been awarded in SOLAR therefore please check this before registering.